GSA/code-gov-site-map-generator/README.md

 ## Generating a new sitemap.xml

-Follow the instructions in the [Component Release Management](https://github.com/GSA/code-gov-front-end/wiki/Component-release-management) wiki page of [`code-gov-front-end`](https://github.com/GSA/code-gov-front-end) to follow the steps to release an update to this component.
+Follow the instructions in the [Component Release Management](https://github.com/GSA/code-gov-front-end/wiki/Component-release-management) wiki page of [`code-gov-front-end`](https://github.com/GSA/code-gov-front-end) to release an update to this component.

 Run the `npm run generate` terminal command to run the sitemap generation script.
 Once generated, verify that the repository count matches the project on the `Browse Projects` page on [production](https://code.gov/browse-projects?page=1&size=10&sort=data_quality).
 Commit and push the new sitemap to a new branch.
 Submit a PR to merge this branch into master.
 After the PR is merged, run `git checkout master` and `git pull origin master` to update your local repository.